sinemkirmizigul/sinemkirmizigul/README.md

 ###

 <p align="left">I'm Sinem from Istanbul.
 I'm an industrial designer with a software passion.
-And I share what I'm trying to learn.</p>
+And I share what I'm trying to learn.✨ </p>

 ###